ministry

 Not “Just” a Deacon

-Handshakes and metal plates I grew up around deacons.
-In my Southern Baptist upbringing, deacons were most commonly observed at the doors of the church offering handshakes and smiles.
-Otherwise, they were found in their other natural habitat: at the end of a pew passing or taking a metal plate.
-Often, this was an offertory…
+I grew up around deacons.
+In my Southern Baptist upbringing, deacons were most commonly seen at the church doors, offering handshakes and smiles.
+Otherwise, they were found in their other natural habitat: at the end of a pew, passing or taking a metal plate.
+Often, this was an offertory plate, but on special occasions, those…

 Five Reasons Why You Should Focus on Your Pulpit